GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< /tab >}}
 {{< tab header="C#" >}}
-// Lists the types of sensitive information the DLP API supports. public static ListInfoTypesResponse ListInfoTypes(string languageCode, string filter) {
+// Lists the types of sensitive information the DLP API supports. public ListInfoTypesResponse ListInfoTypes(
+    string languageCode = "en-US",
+    string filter = "supported_by=INSPECT")
+{
-    // Initialize client that will be used to send requests.
+    // Initialize the client that will be used to send requests.
 This client only needs to be created
-    // once, and can be reused for multiple requests.
-By leveraging a "using" declaration the
+    // once, and can be reused for multiple requests. var dlp = DlpServiceClient.Create();
-    // client will be safely disposed when execution falls outside the enclosing statement block,
-    // cleaning up any remaining background resources. using var dlp = DlpServiceClient.Create();
     // Use the client to send the API request. var response = dlp.ListInfoTypes(
         // Construct the request to be sent by the client